postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 #### Setting up direct debit payments

-> The option to pay via direct debit is only available for customers in the United States.
+> The option to pay with direct debit is only available for customers in the United States.

-Postman accepts direct debit payments, in which payment funds are taken directly from a linked bank account via ACH.
+Postman accepts direct debit payments, in which payment funds are taken directly from a linked bank account using ACH.

 To use direct debit as your payment method: